-In 2022, the Authority issued 2022 General Obligation Bonds in the amount of \$69,700,000 for the purpose of constructing, equipping, repairing and remodeling school buildings, acquiring school furniture, fixtures and equipment and acquiring and improving school sites.
+In 2024, the Authority issued 2024 General Obligation Bonds in the amount of \$69,700,000 for the purpose of constructing, equipping, repairing and remodeling school buildings, acquiring school furniture, fixtures and equipment and acquiring and improving school sites.

-5. SUBSEQUENT EVENTS
+5. CONTINGENCIES

-Management has evaluated subsequent events through the date of the audit report, which is the date the financial statements were available to be issued and have determined that there is a possibility that the Cushing School Building Fund may be required to re-pay Stroud Schools Building Fund for excess property tax revenues received due to Lincoln County incorrectly identifying the school districts in the property tax valuations.
+There is a possibility that the Cushing School Building Fund may be required to re-pay Stroud Schools Building Fund for excess property tax revenues received due to Lincoln County incorrectly identifying the school districts in the property tax valuations.
 No estimated amount of liability has been added to the financial statements at this time.
-Also, management is currently evaluating the impact of the COVID-19 pandemic on the District and has concluded that while it is reasonably possible that the virus could have a negative effect on the District's financial position and results of its operations, the specific impact is not readily determinable as of the date of these financial statements.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-SUPPLEMENTAL INFORMATION June 30, 2022
+SUPPLEMENTAL INFORMATION June 30, 2024